Untitled Document

 Current Chandra Location

-This image represents the current position of Chandra in relation to the surface of the Earth (updated every minute).
-Chandra's elliptical orbit takes the spacecraft to an altitude of approximately 139,000 km (86,500 mi) -- more than a third of the distance to the Moon -- so the size of the satellite in this image is not to scale.
+Find out the current position of Chandra in relation to the surface of the Earth from NASA/JPL's Eyes on the Solar System applet.
+Chandra's elliptical orbit takes the spacecraft to an altitude of approximately 139,000 km (86,500 mi) -- more than a third of the distance to the Moon.
 Try our Satellite Tracking Tutorial to see for yourself just what the Chandra orbit looks like.

 Animation of Chandra in Orbit